- Jules Dassin

 As the sole villain in the picture, Captain Munsey, an otherwise unimpressive specimen aside from the position and power he holds, inhabits a dictator-like god-complex, associating him with Hitler.
 Actor Hume Cronyn does not tower at 5’ 6”, particularly when standing next to Lancaster, who soared over Cronyn at 6’ 2”.
 It remains ironic that a position of such authority would be held by someone so unsubstantiated in a physical sense.
 A scene in Munsey’s office shows the Captain as he beats a prisoner with a pipe; meanwhile, just outside the door, the other guards eat lunch and morally twist and turn at what they hear, but are helpless to do anything.
 The prison warden, also helpless, relies on Munsey for all decisions.
 A single, small man, Munsey controls the clout of the prison’s masses, which include the prison residents and staff equally.
 If it was not the Fuhrer’s deeds that, in a roundabout way, placed former WWII soldiers into rotten office positions upon their return home, chances are it was someone like him—a bureaucratic figure that contrasts the human argument by simply existing in a position of authority.
 Brute Force gives those real-life soldiers someone to blame, be it Hitler or someone else in their lives, for their captivity and lack of personal freedom.
 The film also underlines unjust bureaucratic systems, specifically prisons, and how they too are corrupt, if not sadistic, in their pointless attempts at rehabilitation.

-When watching Brute Force again, I could not help but think of Franz Kafka’s short story In the Penal Colony.
+When watching Brute Force again, Franz Kafka’s short story In the Penal Colony cannot help but come to mind.
 The prisoners of cell R17, their crimes meager when compared to the crimes of men in other prison films, are punished with such a sick, dogmatic logic that the machine falls apart.
 Unwilling to tolerate Munsey and his fascist rule, the prisoners rise up and attempt escape.
 Kafka’s story ends with the apparatus of punishment (Munsey) falling apart at a wayward penal colony; the machine that inscribes the law (the prison) onto the criminal’s body (the prisoners) malfunctions and falls apart (the dysfunction of the unpractical and often unjust penal system).
-Once the first Molotov Cocktail breaks onto the machine gun tower in the final riot scenes of Brute Force, I imagine the apparatus from Kafka’s story coming loose and crumbling into an unrecognizable confusion of parts.
+Once the first Molotov Cocktail breaks onto the machine gun tower in the final riot scenes of Brute Force, one imagines the apparatus from Kafka’s story coming loose and crumbling into an unrecognizable confusion of parts.
 The knot of the penal system becomes undone…